Sohaila277/PRODIGY-internship-tasks/README.md

-this is machine learning project in python.its a house price prediction model
+this is machine learning projects for my internship at prodigy infotech using python